 This is a query to #AskTSA on Twitter regarding carrying a lei from Hawaii:

 Taking plants overseas from the US

-Just as the US does, many foreign countries also have restrictions on what plants or plant material you can take into their country with you.
+Just as the US does, many other countries also have restrictions on what plants or plant parts you can take into their country with you.
 You will need to check online or with an embassy for specific rules.

 General rules relating to flying overseas with plants